OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ##### Disassembling With IDA Pro
 If you have a license for IDA Pro, you can analyze the app binary using IDA Pro as well.

-> The freeware version of IDA Pro unfortunately does not support ARM processor type.
+> The free version of IDA unfortunately does not support the ARM processor type.

 To get started with IDA Pro, simply open the app binary in IDA Pro.